scotthavard92/Zendesk-Help-Center-Redirection/README.md

  1. If redirecting from a Zendesk Guide article to another Zendesk Guide article, collect both of those article IDs.
 If redirecting from a Zendesk Guide article to an external URL, collect the old Zendesk Guide ID and the external URL.

-   • The Article ID can be gathered from the URL of the article
+   •The Article ID can be gathered from the URL of the article

  2. Edit the JavaScript Snippet.

      • Replace "YOURSUBDOMAIN" with your Zendesk Guide subdomain.
 For example, "help.scottsupport.com" or .    "support.scottcompany.com".
 This should ultimately match the URL of the Zendesk Guide help center.

      • If redirecting from a Guide article to another Guide article, place the old article id and the new article id in the hash table as specified in the code comment.

      • If redirecting from a Guide article to an external URL, place the old article id in the hash table, and the newExternalURL variable as specified in the code comment.

-     • Place this snippet in the `<head></head>` section of the Help Center code.
+     • Place this snippet in the `<head>...</head>` section of the Help Center code.